 And do it over and over and over and over – You get the idea.

 If you’ve popped over to The Library and viewed my content, copy, and blogging work, you know I’m not afraid to take on any topic.
 (And if you haven’t yet, you should) These gorgeous publications?
 They demonstrate a different facet of my writing:

-- Can you count on me to find appropriate sources and interviews to document a claim?
+- Finding appropriate sources and interviews to document claims

-- Will you get the perfect blend of storytelling and information that connects with customers?
+- Blending the perfect amount of storytelling and information to connect with readers

-(Oh, and if you’re worried about affiliate links, you’re in the clear.
-I don’t make a cent if you click a link.
-Any compensation I received already made its way into the bank.
-And odds are the Minions spent everything eons ago)
+Oh, and if you’re worried about affiliate links, you’re in the clear.
+I don’t make a cent if you click any of these links.
+The compensation I received already made its way into the bank.
+(And odds are the Minions spent everything eons ago)

 - “The Demon Assistant” in Chicken Soup for the Soul: My Clever, Curious, Caring Cat.
 Ed.
 Amy Newmark.
 Chicken Soup for the Soul, LLC.
 Sept 2021.

 - Davis, Andria, George Maul, and Jeffrey Simmons.
 Oct.
 15, 2001.
 “Seawater Temperature Trends at USA Tide Gauge Sites.”
 Geophysical Research Letters.

 - “Something Borrowed, Something Sanitized.”
 Offbeat Bride.
 Dec.
 21, 2020.

 - Zak, Ivan, DVM, MBA.
 Ghostwritten.
 “A New Approach to Solving Veterinary Burnout.”
 Nov.
 2020.
 Today’s Veterinary Business.